telerik/fiddler-everywhere-docs/knowledge-base/how-to-view-web-session-summary.md

 ---
-title: Viewing Web Session Summaries
+title: Viewing Live Traffic Columns Summaries
 description: "Learn how to capture and inspect web traffic by using the Fiddler Everywhere web-debugging client."
 type: how-to
 slug: how-to-view-web-session-summary